Zalexanninev15/PFT2/README.md

 ### FDFmini

 If the utility refuses to work, check the file paths and file names for "spaces".
-You can also try deleting the file "System.IO.Compression.dll", which is located next to "FDFmini.exe".
+You can also try deleting the file "System.IO.Compression.dll", which is located with "FDFmini.exe".

 ## Used libraries and other